dsl-logo

 Get your best offers from multiple lenders at once.
 There's no obligation and checking your rates won't impact your credit score.

+Yes, it’s certainly possible but be aware you’ll often be required to pay higher rates and fees.
 If this is the case, try to find a loan where you can pay it out early.

 This may allow you to refinance your personal loan on to a lower rate in the future without penalty.

 You can if you use an unsecured personal loan.
 That can include motorcycle safety gear, insurance, repairs and maintenance.
+With a secured loan, you generally need to use the funds to pay for the bike itself.

-Yes in most cases you will be able to get a loan to buy a used motorcycle.
+Yes, in most cases you will be able to get a loan to buy a used motorcycle.
 With a secured loan, the bike will simply need to be under the lender’s cut off age (this varies).

 Alternatively, unsecured loans usually place no restrictions on the type or age of the motorcycle you purchase.

-Yes a lot of lenders offer pre-approval on vehicle finance.
+Yes, a lot of lenders offer pre-approval on vehicle finance.
 That way you can arrange the finance before you head out to look at motorcycles to buy.

 It can be a smart way to do it as it means you have a firm budget to work with.

 Each lender has different minimum and maximum motorcycle loan amounts, but generally you can borrow from $2,000 up to $100,000.
+Unsecured personal loans may have lower maximum loan limits of $40,000 to $50,000.

-But how much YOU can borrow will depend on factors like your credit history, your income and other expenses.
+But how much you can borrow will depend on factors like your credit history, your income and other expenses.

 Fees aren’t included in the advertised rate for a loan, which is designed to make the loan offer more appealing than it is, and is true to its name: an advertisement.